BenchR267/blog/content/post/POP_Network_2.md

 In the [**first part**]({{< ref "post/POP_Network_1.md" >}}) I built the **foundation** for a protocol oriented network abstraction written in Swift.
 The main focus for the component lies on **safety**, **code quality** and a very **clean** [**API**](https://en.wikipedia.org/wiki/Application_programming_interface).

-Safety is mostly about the **rules** you define how the component can be used.
-In the best scenario the user **can't even compile** the program if the component is wrong configured.
+Safety is mostly about the **rules** you define on how the component can be used.
+In the best scenario the user **can't even compile** the program if the component is configured wrongly.
 Of course, this is the **perfect case** which is just not reachable.
-But by defining different **protocols** for different http methods, it is possible to distinguish between them on the level of Swift's **type system** instead of comparing Strings.
+But by defining different **protocols** for different http methods, it's possible to distinguish between them on the level of Swift's **type system** instead of comparing Strings.

-Code quality is a very generic term and I bet that everyone will think different about this.
+Code quality is a very generic term and I bet that everyone will think differently about this.
 In my eyes code quality is defined by **readability** and the structure of the code.
-A **rule of thumb** is that code is written in 10% of the productive time but it is read in **90%** of it.
-That means you are fighting yourself when writing '*spaghetti code*'.
-Related to the rest component building code quality means to structure the code that well a user could **fix a bug** by himself.
+A **rule of thumb** is that the code is written in 10% of the productive time but it's read in **90%** of it.
+That means you are fighting with yourself when writing '*spaghetti code*'.
+Related to the rest component building code quality means to structure the code that a user could easily **fix a bug** by himself.

 API design is a **subset** of code quality since it defines how the interface of the component is built.
 Even while there should be documentation it should not be necessary to read it to be able to use the code.
-It is also bound to **safety** in this case because the API should be strongly typed though **generics** since the concrete types are not even defined in this module.
+It's also bound to **safety** in this case because the API should be strongly typed though **generics** since the concrete types are not even defined in this module.

-So, how does the API of the client look like?
+So, what does the API of the client look like?

 ```Swift
 public class Client {